urielmalka/Sockets-UM-Routes/README.md

 ## 🚀 Running the Example Applications

-1. return to main project folder to complie the test files:
+1. Return to the main project directory, enter the examples folder, and select the desired example:

 ```bash
 make